The complaint was waiting for them before breakfast.

 One post had dubbed him "The Hunter with a Price Check for Conscience."

-That last comment lingered in his mind longer than the others.
+That last one stuck in his mind longer than the others.

 Sora reappeared in the doorway an hour later with the tablet in one hand and that expression she wore when information had become personal enough to annoy her.